 if you do not obey the signs.

-View the following school zone parking maps to find out where you can park in a designated school zone:
+View the following school route maps to find out where you can park in a designated school zone:

-You can use our map to find trails, sidewalks, and pedestrian signals near your school.
+You can also use our interactive map to find trails, sidewalks, and pedestrian signals near your school.
 Search by address or zoom in on the map for detailed information.

 Safety tips for walking to school